Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/README.md

 ## Before You Begin

-**IMPORTANT**: First, set up the Vitis™ unified software platform and install the VCK190 base platform.
-Follow the instructions in the *Vitis Software Platform Release Notes* (v2022.2).
+**IMPORTANT**: Before beginning the tutorial make sure you have installed the Vitis 2023.1 software.
+The Vitis release includes all the embedded base platforms including the VCK190 base platform that is used in this tutorial.
+In addition, do ensure you have downloaded the Common Images for Embedded Vitis Platforms from this link https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html

-Before you begin this tutorial, run the following steps:
+The ‘common image’ package contains a prebuilt Linux kernel and root file system that can be used with the Versal board for embedded design development using Vitis.

-1. Set up your platform by running the `xilinx-versal-common-v2022.2/environment-setup-cortexa72-cortexa53-xilinx-linux` script as provided in the platform download.
-This script sets up the `SYSROOT` and `CXX` variables.
-If the script is not present, you _must_ run `xilinx-versal-common-v2022.2/sdk.sh`.
+Before starting this tutorial, run the following steps:

-2. Set up your ROOTFS to point to `xilinx-versal-common-v2022.2/rootfs.ext4`.
+1. Goto the directory where you have unzipped the Versal Common Image package
-3. Set up your IMAGE to point to `xilinx-versal-common-v2022.2/Image`.
+2. In a Bash shell run the /**Common Images Dir**/xilinx-versal-common-v2023.1/environment-setup-cortexa72-cortexa53-xilinx-linux script.
+This script sets up the SDKTARGETSYSROOT and CXX variables.
+If the script is not present, you **must** run the /**Common Images Dir**/xilinx-versal-common-v2023.1/sdk.sh.
-4. Set up your `PLATFORM_REPO_PATHS` environment variable based on where you downloaded the platform.
+3. Set up your ROOTFS, and IMAGE to point to the rootfs.ext4 and Image files located in the /**Common Images Dir**/xilinx-versal-common-v2023.1 directory.

-This tutorial targets the VCK190 production board.
-The `PLATFORM` variable in the Makefile(s) is as follows:
+4. Set up your PLATFORM_REPO_PATHS environment variable to $XILINX_VITIS/base_platforms.

-	PLATFORM ?= ${PLATFORM_REPO_PATHS}/xilinx_vck190_base_202220_1/xilinx_vck190_base_202220_1.xpfm
+This tutorial targets VCK190 production board for 2023.1 version.

 ### Objectives